coreyloftus/css-clips/planning.md

 ### Day 5

--   Deploy, additional styling, stretch goals
+-   additional styling, stretch goals
 -   Generate Clips for the DB
     -   include as file in repo for people who Fork to quick seed the db for testing
 -   Add deployed site to Personal Portfolio
+-   Add to Resume
+-   Post screenshots of deployed project on LinkedIn

 ## Initial Wireframes